DanielGordon1/recipe_roundabout/README.md

     - How to send the data from the controller to the view ? -> view_helper react_component
 - Add a Controller test - DONE
 - Add some FE magic. - DONE
-- Make the search happen as you type - Do later
 - How can I implement a feature flag using flipper?
+- Make the search happen as you type

 ## Objective